Academic Subjects

 You will engage critically and creatively with a range of written and spoken texts and evaluate how language is used by writers.
 You will also create your own texts and reflect on your own processes of production.
 The English language is explored as a topic in its own right and you will be working independently to research aspects of language.

-Future pathways following this course include any degree or career that involves written or spoken communication and a comprehensive grasp of the English language.
+The course is relevant for any degree or career that involves written or spoken communication and a comprehensive grasp of the English language.

 Specific GCSE Requirements: Grade 5 or higher in GCSE English Language